Barb Keith (Chair)

-Omar is currently the Pharmacist-Owner of two Shoppers Drug Mart franchises, the Pharmacy Manager for one of his pharmacies and also the Vice-Chair of the Injection Drug Administration Committee for the College of Pharmacists of BC.
-As the BC Peers Chair for Shoppers Drug Mart, Omar serves as Chair of the Board for all elected Pharmacist-Owner Representatives in BC and as one of six Pharmacist-Owners on the National Pharmacist-Owner Board representing over 1,100 Shoppers Drug Mart Pharmacist-Owners in Canada.
+Omar is a Pharmacist-Owner of three Shoppers Drug Mart franchises.
+He has been recognized by his peers at Shoppers Drug Mart as being a pharmacy and business leader and he was elected as the BC Peers Chair for Shoppers Drug Mart where he serves as Chair of the Board for all elected Pharmacist-Owner Representatives in BC and also serves as one of seven Pharmacist-Owners on the National Pharmacist-Owner Board representing over 1,100 Shoppers Drug Mart Pharmacist-Owners in Canada.
+Omar was awarded the prestigious British Columbia Pharmacy Association (BCPhA) Pharmacy Leadership Award and has also been awarded several other national and regional pharmacy awards.
 As a pharmacy student at UBC, Omar’s internship focused on the treatment of mental health patients.

 David is the Director, Human Resources, Base Metals at Teck Resources.
 Experienced in board governance, policy and strategic planning, he served on the Selkirk College Board of Governors for 6 years as Chair of the Advocacy Committee and Chair of the HR Committee.
 David has a Master of Science – Safety Management, BA, BPE, diploma in Strategic Human Resources Management and a certificate in Workplace Mental Health Law.
 With over 20 years of experience in managing employee assistance and health and wellness programs, David has a strong understanding of aboriginal affairs, addictions, corporate relationships, and mental health in the workplace.

 Alexa Geddes has a Bachelor of Science in Biology and is completing her Doctor of Medicine at the University of British Columbia.
 She currently volunteers at the REACH Community Health Centre, and acts as a Research Assistant at the Centre for Applied Research in Mental Health and Addictions.
 Alexa’s past community involvement includes founding UBC Okanagan’s Peer Support Network as well as roles in research, fundraising, and leadership.
 She spent one year as an elected Senator with the UBC Okanagan Senate, and has previously served as Secretary and Director-at-Large for CMHA Kelowna.